simeononsecurity/simeononsecurity.ch/content/articles/how-to-use-powercli-to-run-the-vmware-stigs/index.en.md

 In this article, we explored the use of PowerCLI to automate the VMware ESXi and VM STIGs.
 We discussed the installation requirements, provided example scripts, and highlighted the importance of customizing the scripts to meet specific environment needs.

-**By leveraging PowerCLI and following the STIG guidelines, administrators can efficiently secure their VMware deployments and reduce manual effort while ensuring consistent configurations.**
+**By using PowerCLI and following the STIG guidelines, administrators can efficiently secure their VMware deployments and reduce manual effort while ensuring consistent configurations.**

 ## References
 - [DOD STIG VIB](https://flings.vmware.com/dod-security-technical-implementation-guide-stig-esxi-vib)